thenfour/WaveSabre/Docs/Composition.md

 - Midi note on / off
 - Midi velocity ( some devices do not use this )
+- Midi CC changes
+- Midi pitchbend
 - Linear automation of any WaveSabre device parameter
-- Audio track volume ( no panning and no automation )
+- Audio track volume ( no panning )
-- Audio track routing ( each track can send or route audio to a another track, you cannot send audio pre-effects )
+- Audio track routing ( each track can send or route audio to a another track, you cannot send audio pre-effects ).

+## Composition - Things that are not supported

+Obviously not an exhaustive list, but some common things that are not supported by the underlying song chunk:

+- Non-linear automation points
+- Midi sending is not supported, however tracks with duplicate MIDI data will be optimized into 1 lane.
+- Tempo changes
+- Playback speeds
+- Panning (but use the Maj7 Width device if you need panning)

 ## Composition - Ableton